TheRaizer/ConwaysGameOfLife/index.md

             CheckRules(cell, outputGrid[cell.x, cell.y], liveNeighbours);
         }
 ```
+"\

+"
 ## The Rule Set
 The Cells in my grid act according to these rules.
 1. If the current cell is alive and has less than 2 live neighbours it dies of under population
 2. If the current cell is alive and has more then 3 live neighbours it dies of over population
 3. If the current cell has passed its life span it will die
 4. If the current cell is dead and it has exactly 3 live neighbours it comes to life as if from reproduction
-5. If the current cell has either 2 or 3 neighbours it will age.
+5. If the current cell has either 2 or 3 neighbours it will age

 ```csharp
 private void CheckRules(Cell cellToCheck, Cell cellToChange, int liveNeighbours)